TypeScript Introduction

 animal.speak(); // Output: "Dog makes a noise."

 Interfaces, on the other hand, define the structure of an object.
 They specify the properties and methods that an object must have.
-They are used for creating contracts which enforce certain behavior.
+They are used for creating contracts that enforce certain behavior.

 An example of an interface in TypeScript is: